ayushraistudio/Love-Letter-Service/README.md

 2.  **Setup Firebase**
     * Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
     * Navigate to **Build > Authentication** and enable the **Email/Password** sign-in method.
-    * Go to Project Settings and copy your Firebase Web App configuration objects (API Keys, etc.).
+    * Go to Project Settings and copy your Firebase Web App configuration objects.

 3.  **Configure the App**
-    * Locate your Firebase initialization file (e.g., `firebase.js` or inside your main script).
+    * Locate your Firebase initialization file (e.g., inside `login.js` and `signup.html`).
-    * Replace the existing placeholder config with your actual Firebase project keys.
+    * Replace the placeholder config with your actual Firebase project keys.

     ```javascript
-    // Example config structure within your JS file
+    // Example config structure
     const firebaseConfig = {
       apiKey: "YOUR_API_KEY",
       authDomain: "YOUR_PROJECT_ID.firebaseapp.com",